-Military option with retractable A.109E chassis. equipped with two Pratt & Whitney Canada PW206C engines with a total take-off power of 1280 hp A helicopter with a maximum take-off weight of 2850 kg could take 1180 kg of cargo.
-The maximum speed in horizontal flight is 311 km / h.
-In June of 1981, A.109A set a world climb rate record for its modification.
+Military variant with retractable chassis A.109E. equipped with two Pratt & Whitney Canada PW206C engines with a total takeoff power of 1280 hp.
+A helicopter with a maximum take-off weight of 2850 kg could take 1180 kg of cargo.
+The maximum speed in level flight is 311 km / h.
+In June 1981, the A.109A modification set the world climb record.

 Shortly after the start of mass production of Hirundo, Agusta, together with the American Hughes Aircraft Company, began work on a specialized anti-tank variant equipped with an ATOW TOW, the M65 sighting system (the same sight was mounted on the American AH-1S) and a partially armored cabin.
 Various modifications of the A.109, differing from each other in engines and instrument equipment, could carry 4 anti-tank missiles, NAR, automatic 40-mm grenade launchers, machine guns and 20-mm guns.
 Belgium became the first official customer of the Agusta combat helicopters.
 A109 gathered in Belgium at the enterprises of the company SABCA.
 The Belgian army received an 28BA 109 anti-tank helicopter.

 In the middle of the 80, the Italian military ordered an 24 A.109ЕОА with two Allison 250-C20R engines with an 450 power. with.
 The SFIM М334-25 sights and CILAS laser rangefinders were mounted on helicopters, and a wide range of weapons was mounted on external pylons.
 The weight of the combat load on the external nodes could reach 370 kg.
 On the part of the machines, machine guns were mounted in doorways.
 A.109EOA could be used for a wide range of tasks, but in the role of anti-tank because of its weak protection it was still not as effective as specialized combat helicopters with armor.